 Bio: Wouter ten Broek

 Born in the Netherlands, he spent his childhood in Indonesia.
-After completing his studies in the Netherlands, he lived and worked in Nigeria, Liberia, New Zealand and for the last eleven years in France.
+After completing his studies in the Netherlands, he lived and worked in Nigeria, Liberia, New Zealand and for the last twelve years in France.

 As a self-taught artist he is interested in many disciplines and enjoys a wide variety of visual arts.